- GFG - A

 - 1900 census, Gainesville, Sumter, AL, fam # 539 - Kring Ed N, b.
 Feb 1837, ae 63, married 34 yr, born in NY, father born in NY, mother born in VT, Contractor & builder, owns his home without a mortgage; Betty G, wife, b.
 Apr 1846, ae 54, married 43 yr, born in AL, parents born in NC.

-- 1910 census, Gainesville, Sumter, Al, (Church St) fam # 83 - Kring Edward N, ae 74, married 44 yr, born in NY, father born in NY, mother born in CT, Contractor - office, owns his home without a mortgage; Bettie G, wife, ae 64, married 44 yr, no children, born in AL, parents born in NC.
+- 1910 census, Gainesville, Sumter, Al, (Church St) fam # 83 - Kring Edward N, ae 74, married 44 yr, born in NY, father born in NY, mother born in CT, Contractor - office, owns his home without a mortgage; Bettie G, wife, ae 64, married 44 yr, no children, born in AL, parents born in NC.- Obituary (Find A Grave)

 In Gainesville, Ala., on May 21 occurred the death of Edward N. Kring, who went from the State of New York to Sumter County, Ala., in 1860 as a young mechanic.
 When the war came on, he volunteered in Company A, 5th Alabama Battalion, one of the first companies to leave the State, and he served faithfully throughout the war in the Virginia Army.
 After the surrender at Appomattox, he returned to Sumter County, married Miss Bettie Gray Little and made his home in the town of Gainesville, where he was known as an upright citizen and loyal church member, a